Duloft/VercelHostSetup/README.md

 STATIC_ROOT = BASE_DIR/"staticfiles_build"/'static'

-# staticfiles_build must not change both in the settings.py and vercel.json
+## staticfiles_build must not change both in the settings.py and vercel.json
+### always set the config to git config user.name "git_user_name" then follow by another git command for email git config user.email "git_email"
+then you commit.